rinki89/Digital-VLSI-SoC-design-and-planning/README.md

 11. Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts.<br>
     Commands to write verilog :<br>
-    Check the syntax and usage of the write_verilog command `help write_verilog`<br>
+-   Check the syntax and usage of the write_verilog command <br>`help write_verilog`<br>
-    Overwrite the current synthesized netlist with the updated one <br>`write_verilog /home/vsduser/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/16-06_16-22/results/synthesis/picorv32a.synthesis.v`<br>
+-   Overwrite the current synthesized netlist with the updated one <br>`write_verilog /home/vsduser/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/16-06_16-22/results/synthesis/picorv32a.synthesis.v`<br>
-    Exit OpenSTA since timing analysis is complete `exit`
+-   Exit OpenSTA since timing analysis is complete `exit`

     ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day4/verilogcmnd.png)